Phone consultation: 833-201-0213

 • Contact information and a mailing address for the “Agent for Service.”
 This is the person who should be notified that you filed a complaint and obtained a Right to Sue notice.
 If you do not know the name of the person who should receive a copy of the complaint, you may provide contact information and a mailing address for the human resources manager.
 If you do not know the name of the human resources manager, provide contact information for the owner or president of the company.

-If you opt for the DFEH to investigate your case, it may take a year or longer.
+If you want the CRD to look into your complaint rather than immediately request a Right-to-Sue notice — the investigation may take a year or longer.

 • Recovery of out-of-pocket losses